 This highly interactive webinar WILL count as a 12 CE Hour live hands-on class with both NCBTMB & The Florida Board of Massage!

 This is an identical class to our live presentation however because of the COVID-19 pandemic, we are now offering it at a reduced price via a live webinar.
 You will have some opportunity to have instructor interaction with questions/answers and hear other students' questions regarding the presented material.
 Our webinars are largely interactive with polls, break-out sessions with the other students and more.
 We will email a link to access your live webinar shortly before the start of this online webinar.
 Please login to your live webinar 30 minutes prior to the start of class.
 Any student who is not logged in at the start of class, or anyone does not attend the entire online class will not receive a certificate or CE credit.
 We cannot provide a certificate or partial CE credit for partial attendance for any webinar.
 Thank you.

-This 12 CE Hour Advanced Evidence-Based Massage Therapy & Bodywork with Hands-on Skills Computer-based Live Interactive Webinar is offered on the following dates:
+This 12 CE Hour Evidence-Based Clinical Massage Therapy & Bodywork Computer-based Live Interactive Webinar is offered in EASTERN TIME on the following dates:

 - Please select "1:00 pm January 28, 2023" above for the following 2-day class schedule: Saturday & Sunday, January 28 & 29, 2023, 1 pm - 7:30 pm Eastern Time Zone